 Finally, there have been significant changes to household structure over time.
-Nonmarital fertility rates have increased and a greater portion of children are being raised by single mothers (Vespa, Lewis, & Kreider, 2013; Wu, 2008).
-Provision of social services for these women has been significantly curtailed over the last several decades, with the goal of making work a prerequisite of receipt (Collins & Mayer, 2010).
-As such, single mothers may have been less able to opt out of the labor force in 2012 than in 1990 and therefore at increased risk of holding a nonstandard or unstable schedule.
+Non-marital fertility rates have increased and a greater portion of children are being raised by single mothers (Vespa, Lewis, and Kreider 2013; Wu 2008).
+Provision of social services for these women has been significantly curtailed over the last several decades, with the goal of making work a prerequisite of receipt (Collins and Mayer 2010).
+As such, single mothers may have been less able to opt out of the labor force in 2012 than in 1990 and, therefore, at increased risk of holding a nonstandard or unstable schedule.
 The trend may be in the same direction for partnered mothers.
-A growing segment of cohabiting mothers are unmarried (Bumpass & Lu, 2000); lack of a stable legal contracts with their partners may increase reliance on own wages and thereby reduce selection out of the labor market.
+A growing segment of cohabiting mothers are unmarried (Bumpass and Lu 2000); lack of stable legal contracts with their partners may increase reliance on their own wages and thereby reduce selection out of the labor market.

 Observed changes over time in the prevalence of nonstandard and unstable schedules can be accounted for by a combination of structural and relational changes in these factors.
-Structural changes are shifts in the characteristics of the population and economy: changes to the availability of jobs, an increasingly well-educated labor force, more diversity, a shifting income distribution, and changes to household structure.
+Structural changes are shifts in the characteristics of the population and economy: changes in the availability of jobs, an increasingly well-educated labor force, more diversity, a shifting income distribution, and changes to household structure.
 Relational changes pertain to the nature and quality of work: how well does a given structural factor predict holding a bad schedule?
-For example, if the well-documented relationship between service sector employment and nonstandard schedules grew stronger over time, then we would expect more individuals to be working such schedules even if the share of mothers with jobs in the service sector did not change.4

-Some of the structural and relational changes discussed above represent likely protective effects (e.g., more education) while others tend toward decreasing job security or quality (e.g., more employment in the service and retail sectors).
-One way to assess the net effect of these patterns is in terms of a counterfactual: if the population of mothers from 1990 were exposed to the working conditions of 2012, would more or less of them be working nonstandard or unstable shifts?
+For example, if the well-documented relationship between service sector employment and nonstandard schedules grew stronger over time, then we would expect more individuals to be working such schedules even if the share of mothers with jobs in the service sector did not change.4 employment in the service and retail sectors).
+One way to assess the net effect of these patterns is in terms of a counterfactual: if the population of mothers from 1990 were exposed to the working conditions of 2012, would more or fewer of them be working nonstandard or unstable shifts?
 The differences between the counterfactual rate and the observed rates (in both 1990 and 2012) allow for assessment of the net structural and relational changes over time.